2012 Tablet Comparison Guide

 Tablets are everywhere.
 No matter where you turn this holiday shopping season, you'll see them.
 Apple's iPad is still in the driver's seat, but its field of competitors is rapidly growing.
 How do you sort through all the noise, and make the best purchase?
 Look no further than our 2012 Tablet Comparison Guide.

 Update: This guide is now history.
-Check out our 2013 Tablet Comparison Guide for the latest models.
+Check out our most current version for the latest models.

 Specs aren't everything, but they can suggest a device's capabilities.
 Our comparison highlights the most important measurable categories, as well as those hard-to-define intangibles.